 Eligibility Criteria: All nominees must be nominated by a coach and meet the following criteria:

-The Graduate Opportunity Program provides tuition assistance to EOP, HEOP and SEEK graduates undertaking graduate study at participating SUNY Institutions.
+The Graduate Opportunity Program provides tuition assistance to EOP, HEOP and SEEK graduates who are undertaking graduate study at participating SUNY institutions.
 The University at Buffalo is a participating institution.
-This program provides in-state tuition scholarships to full-time students who are pursuing graduate or first professional degrees excluding Medical (MD), Dental (DDS), Pharmacy (PharmD) and Law (JD), and who are determined to have exceptional need by the Financial Aid Office.
+This program provides in-state tuition scholarships to full-time students who are pursuing graduate or first professional degrees, excluding medical (MD), dental (DDS), pharmacy (PharmD) and law (JD), and who are determined to have exceptional need by the FAFSA and the Office of Financial Aid.

 How to Apply:

-Additional Resources: State funding to UB for GOP is extremely limited.
+Additional Resources: State funding for the GOP program is extremely limited.
 Awards are not guaranteed for all who apply.
-Decisions will be based on Exceptional Financial Need as determined by the FAFSA and Office of Financial Aid.
+Decisions will be based on exceptional financial need as determined by the FAFSA and the Office of Financial Aid.
 Decisions will be made in April; awardees will be notified by email.